-- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the borough of Maidstone in Kent.
-The work forms part of MAFF's statutory input to the preparation of the Maidstone Borough Local Plan. - Site 33 comprise 0.3 hectares of land to the north of Back Lane in the village of Chart Sutton.
-An Agricultural Land Classification (ALC) survey was carried out during October 1994.
-The survey was undertaken at a detailed level of approximately nine borings per hectare.
-A total of 3 borings were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for agriculture. - The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 1 4 At the time of the survey all of the land on the site comprised unmanaged rough grassland - The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
+- ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality for a number of sites in the Maidstone district of Kent This work forms part of MAFF's statutory input to the Maidstone Borough Local Plan - Site 37 comprises approximately 1 hectare of land adjacent to Woodcock lane in the village of Grafty Green.
+An Agricultural Land Classification (ALC) survey was carried out in October 1994.
+The survey was undertaken at a detailed level of approximately one boring per hectare of agricultural land.
+A total of 1 boring and one soil inspection pit were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land.
+(MAFF 1988) These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose a long term limitation on its use for algriculture. - The work was carried out by members of the Resource Planning Team in the Guildford Statutory Group of ADAS - 1 4 At the time of the survey the agricultural land on the site comprised permanent grassland for grazing by horses Areas mapped as non agricultural include dense scrub encreaching onto the site - The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
 The map has been drawn at a scale of 1 10 000.
 It is accurate at this scale but any enlargement would be misleading.
 This map supersedes any previous survey information for this site.